View of Split on a 3-Day Split, Itinerary, Croatia

 Marmontova Street, Split, Croatia

 Get an introduction to Split with a tour of the Old Town and Diocletian’s Palace.
 The palace was built in the 4th century as a seaside residence for Roman Emperor Diocletian.
-Through the centuries, the interior of the structure has transformed into a maze of lanes and a cluster of apartments, leaving little more than the shell of the palace intact.
+Through the centuries, the interior has transformed into a maze of lanes and a cluster of apartments.

 Eat Lunch at Uje Oil Bar